suthinzaroo21-ctrl/Powerbi-Inventory_Management_Analysis/README.md

 ### Warehouse Analysis
 -Storage locations A-02-S-01 and A-13-S-17 are currently operating at maximum capacity as slow-moving within high-density warehouse zones.
 -The heatmap highlights warehouse storage utilization by showing high, medium, and low stock concentrations across shelves and aisle.
+-Inventory distribution across warehouse locations is imbalanced.
+High stock concentration in slow-moving categories increases holding costs and may lead to excess inventory risk.
+Some aisles and shelves contain significantly higher quantities of slow-moving inventory, indicating uneven warehouse utilization and potential overstock situations.